Geometry-Aware Gradient Algorithms for Neural Architecture Search: Empirical Results using GAEA

 \section{Empirical Results using GAEA}

-We evaluate GAEA, our geometry-aware NAS method, on three different computer vision benchmarks: the CNN search space from DARTS \citep{liu:19}, NAS-Bench-1Shot1~\citep{zela:20b}, and NAS-Bench-201 \citep{dong:20}.
-Since GAEA can modify a variety of NAS methods, e.g. DARTS, PC-DARTS \citep{xu:20}, and GDAS \citep{dong:19}, on each benchmark we start by evaluating the GAEA variant of the current state-of-the-art method on that benchmark.
-We conclude with an empirical study of the convergence of the architecture parameters of GAEA compared to that of the methods it modifies.
+We evaluate GAEA on three different computer vision benchmarks: the large and heavily studied search space from DARTS \citep{liu:19} and two smaller oracle evaluation benchmarks, NAS-Bench-1Shot1~\citep{zela:20b}, and NAS-Bench-201 \citep{dong:20}.
+NAS-Bench-1Shot1 differs from the others by applying operations per node instead of per edge, while NAS-Bench-201 differs by not requiring edge-pruning.
+Since GAEA can modify a variety of methods, e.g. DARTS, PC-DARTS \citep{xu:20}, and GDAS \citep{dong:19}, on each benchmark we start by evaluating the GAEA variant of the current best method on that benchmark.
+We show that despite the diversity of search spaces, GAEA improves upon this state-of-the-art across all three.
+Note that we use the same step-size for GAEA variants of DARTS/PC-DARTS and do not require weight-decay on architecture parameters.
+We defer experimental details and hyperparameter settings to the appendix and release all code, hyperparameters, and random seeds for reproducibility.

-The three benchmarks we use comprise a diverse and complementary set of leading NAS search spaces for computer vision problems.
-The DARTS search space is large and heavily-studied \citep{nayman:19,chen:19,xie:19,noy:19,liang:19,xu:20}, while NAS-Bench-1Shot1 and NAS-Bench-201 are smaller benchmarks that allow for oracle evaluation of weight-sharing algorithms.
-NAS-Bench-1Shot1 differs from the other two by applying operations per node instead of per edge, while NAS-Bench-201 differs by not requiring edge-pruning.
-We show that despite this diversity, GAEA is able to improve upon the state-of-the-art across all three search spaces.

-Due to space limitations, we defer details of the experimental setup and hyperparameter settings used for GAEA to the appendix.
-We note that we use the same learning rate for GAEA variants of DARTS/PC-DARTS and do not require additional weight-decay for architecture parameters.
-Furthermore, in the interest of reproducibility, we will be releasing all code, hyperparameters, and random seeds for our experiments.